nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func InnerRingCandidateAdd(key interop.PublicKey)
 ```

-InnerRingCandidateAdd adds key to the list of Inner Ring candidates\.
-Can be invoked only by candidate itself\.
+InnerRingCandidateAdd adds a key to a list of Inner Ring candidates\.
+It can be invoked only by the candidate itself\.

-This method transfers fee from candidate to contract account\.
-Fee value specified in NeoFS network config with the key InnerRingCandidateFee\.
+This method transfers fee from a candidate to the contract account\.
+Fee value is specified in NeoFS network config with the key InnerRingCandidateFee\.

 ##### InnerRingCandidateRemove